Ticket reservations are required. Facial coverings are strongly recommended. See Health and Safety.

 Giant of the outback

-One of Earth's largest intact meteorite craters, Wolf Creek Crater was long known only to the Djaru Aborigines, who called it Kandimalal.
+One of Earth's largest intact meteorite craters, Wolf Creek Crater was long known only to the Djaru First Nations people, who called it Kandimalal.
 Their legend describes a rainbow snake that emerged from the crater and formed a nearby creek as it slithered away.
 In 1947, oil company geologists spotted the stunning crater during an airplane survey of some of Australia's most remote desert.

 WOLF CREEK CRATER

 Found 1947 South of Hall’s Creek, Kimberley, Western Australia, Australia